felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 how to make sense of life.
 I had accumulated a [huge curated catalog of unique retro experiences](/games) that I was enjoying almost every day.
-And here's the kicker: I never expected this catalog to ever get some use...
+And here's the kicker: I never expected this catalog to become genuinely useful...
 Until 3 months ago.

 # We have an arcade?
 Here?